Opam 104: Sharing Your Code

 +url {

-+ src: "https://github.com/my-org/my-project/archive/refs/tags/1.2.3.tar.gz"
++ src: "https://github.com/world-org/helloer/archive/refs/tags/1.2.3.tar.gz"

 + checksum: [